jordonkane/KeyRemap/README.md

 # KeyRemap
-KeyRemap ⌨️ is a .NET Core desktop application that enables users to remap keyboard keys via the Windows Registry, providing a simplified interface for customizing key mappings.
+KeyRemap ⌨️ is a .NET desktop application that enables users to remap keyboard keys via the Windows Registry, providing a simplified interface for customizing key mappings.

 ## Features
 Remap Keys: Choose a key to remap and assign it to another key.